lukas-manduch/tools/README.md

 - tools/hex2bin - C utility to convert raw hex data to binary.
 This is the one tool, that is missing in all distros (actually this can be achieved with xxd I just didn't figure it out from its documentation)
+- tools/gitclone - Scripts for syncing git mirrors
+- tools/systemd_parser - Script for fingerprinting systemd based OS.
+This was used in blue team scenarios.
 - scratch/rasbi - this is work in progress on my own lisp like programming language